(Hong Kong Flag)

 We sailed into Hong Kong very early this morning.
 Beautiful day here but also very warm.
 I spent the first part of the day on a tour.
 The first thing we did was take a sampan ride at Aberdeen fishing village, home to Hong Kong's "water people."
 Would have been more interesting if we actually saw some "water people."
 The only people on the junks and sampans were tourists.

-Next it was off to Stanley Market, an historic shopping area where all the tours dump thousands of tourists all at the same time.
+Next it was off the Stanley Market, an historic shopping area where all the tours dump thousands of tourists all at the same time.

 The last stop on the tour was Victoria peak.
 Spectacular view of Hong Kong and the harbor.
 We drove to the peak and then took the funicular back down.

 After the tour I set out on my own.
-I took the Star Ferry from where our ship is docked in Kowloon over to Hong Kong Island.
+I took the Star Ferry across the harbor from Kowloon, where our ship is docked, over to Hong Kong Island.
 I walked around the city for a while.
 I wanted to do more but I have been battling a cold the past couple days and I started feeling pretty bad so I headed back to the ship.

 This evening on the ship I attended a show of local Chinese acrobats.
 They were mostly young kids.
 One little girl was only eight years.
 They were all very good.